MaharaProject/mahara/README.md

 Mahara should be accessible in any modern web browser with Javascript support.
 However, it is only actively tested in the most recent versions of Firefox, Chrome (also for Android), Safari (also for iOS), and Opera.
-Microsoft browsers, i.e. Internet Explorer and Microsoft Edge, are supported to a maximum of the three most recent versions that are officially supported by Microsoft.
+Microsoft browsers, i.e. Microsoft Edge, are supported to a maximum of the three most recent versions that are officially supported by Microsoft.

 You can still use Mahara on older browsers, but may not have all functionality available.

 For Mahara 20.04, the supported browser versions are:
-// TODO: Review list of browsers closer to the release date.
  * Firefox - 56.0
  * Chrome - 61.0
  * Safari - 11
  * Opera - 47.0
- * IE - 11 and Edge
+ * IE - Edge
  * Safari for iOS
  * Chrome for Android